 “What’s there to see in a city rammed with a mad surge of development, traffic congestion, and rising pollution levels?”, I asked my local friend Ganesh on my fourth visit to Bangalore.
 Apparently, there’s a lot to explore in the City that gradually evolved from being the Garden City to the Silicon Valley of India.
-The rise of start-up culture in Bengaluru reflects a blend of old and new – some parts with historical monuments will take you back in the memory lane, while others with the high-rise corporate complexes will make you feel you are in a global city.
-If you just have 72 hours on hand, then you have reached the right place to find out things to do in Bangalore.
+The rise of start-up culture in Bengaluru, the official name of the city, reflects a blend of old and new – some parts with historical monuments will take you back in the memory lane, while others with the high-rise corporate complexes will make you feel you are in a global city.
+If you just have 72 hours on hand, then you have reached the right place to find out the best things to do in Bangalore.

 The cosmopolitan Bengaluru (formerly Bangalore) is one of India’s most progressive and developed cities, blessed with a round-the-year pleasant climate and an ever-mushrooming gastronomical and shopping scene.
 What the city lacks in world-famous sights, makes up with lovely parks and striking Victorian-era architecture.
 There’s always something going in the restless and young city to keep you busy.

 So, if you just have few days on hand, here’s what I recommend:

 Being a Culturephile, this place was high on my list as it is an epitome of great architecture and beauty.
 Built in the year of 1878, Bangalore Palace exudes the spice of old regal opulence of one of the most powerful dynasties of Southern India.
 Spread in a humungous 45,000 square feet area, it’s a great piece of art reflecting the mix of Tudor and Scottish Gothic Architecture.
 As per Legend, King Chamarajendra Wadiyar drew his inspiration from the Windsor Castle of London.